verilator/verilator/docs/internals.rst

   ``trigger`` method.
 The awaited trigger scheduler is the one corresponding to the sentree referenced by the event control.
 This sentree is also referenced by the ``AstCAwait`` node, to be used later by the static scheduling code.
+* if an event control waits on a local variable or class member, it uses a local trigger which it evaluates inline.
+It awaits a dynamic trigger scheduler multiple times: for trigger evaluation, updates, and resumption.
+  The dynamic trigger scheduler is responsible for resuming the coroutine at the correct point of evaluation.
 * delays are turned into ``co_await`` on a delay scheduler's ``delay`` method.
   The created ``AstCAwait`` nodes also reference a special sentree related to delays, to be used later by the static scheduling code.